 40,200 human trafficking cases have been reported to the National Human Trafficking Hotline since 2007.

-This form of modern-day enslavement exists all over the United States.
+This form of exploitation exists all over the United States.

-In addition to case management and the 24-hour hotline, STOP-IT operates a drop-in center in downtown Chicago for female-identified and non-binary people between the ages of 14 and 30 who have had to trade sex to survive; co-leads the Cook County Human Trafficking Task Force; and conducts training for professionals serving vulnerable populations.
+In addition to case management and the 24-hour hotline, STOP-IT operates a drop-in center in downtown Chicago for female-identified people between the ages of 14 and 29 who have experienced exploitation in the sex trade; co-leads the Cook County Human Trafficking Task Force; and conducts training for professionals serving vulnerable populations.

 If you are in need of emergency assistance, please contact our 24-hour hotline at 877-606-3158.